-Estimates were based on an even distribution of expense and revenues in the 2019 approved budget and excluded contributions from reserves, budgeted revenues related to tax arrears, and any prior year surplus.
+Estimates were based on an even distribution of expense and revenues in the 2022 approved budget and excluded contributions from reserves, budgeted revenues related to tax arrears and any prior year surplus.
 The maximum amount of temporary borrowing allowed by the Act based on these estimates is as follows:

-- \$48,064,786 the maximum amount that may be borrowed at any one time on a temporary basis from January 1st to September 30th, 2020; and - \$24,032,393 the maximum amount that may be borrowed at any one time on a temporary basis from October 1st to December 31st, 2020.
+- \$60,744,165 the maximum amount that may be borrowed at any one time on a temporary basis from January 1st to September 30th, 2022; and - \$30,372,082 the maximum amount that may be borrowed at any one time on a temporary basis from October 1st to December 31st, 2022.

-The Town is currently able to temporarily borrow funds from the bank at the prime lending rate less 0.8%.
-In prior years, the Town has not had a need to temporarily borrow funds for cash flow purposes.
-Cash and investments held by the Town are projected to be sufficient to cover the Town's cash flow requirements for 2020.
-However, a situation may arise where an unexpected payment may be required/or several large payments may be required prior to the collection of property taxes.
-In such a circumstance, the Town may have to "cash-in" a medium or long-term investment early in order to have the cash to make the tax or late fee payment(s).
-If this situation arises, Town staff will determine the cost of:
+The Town is currently able to temporarily borrow funds from the bank at the prime lending rate less 0.75%.
+In prior years, the Town has not had a need to temporarily borrow funds for cash flow purposes as cash and investments held by the Town are typically sufficient to cover the Town's needs.